pacoispaco/paulcohen.se/content/blog/thrush-migration-over-central-stockholm.md

 weeks passed by, that some species started disappearing from the recordings, like Swifts in late August.
-And Baltic Lesser black-backed gulls (Silltrut), _Larus fuscus_, that start migrating south in late September to the Arabian peninsular, where they spend the winter.
+And Baltic Lesser black-backed gulls (Silltrut), _Larus fuscus_, that start migrating south in late September to the Arabian peninsular and east Africa, where they spend the winter.

 {{< figure src="/blog/bergfink-06-28-sonogram.png" >}}